Online Campral treatment for alcohol use

 Acamprosate (Campral) is a medication that is FDA-approved to treat alcohol use disorder.
 It can reduce cravings for alcohol after you’ve quit drinking.
 It may help to restore the balance of your brain chemistry, previously disrupted by alcohol.

 Yes.
 Some medications, like naltrexone, can be taken even when still drinking.
-Acamprosate works best after you’ve quit drinking entirely.
-At Workit Health, our affiliated clinicians can support you as you reduce your alcohol intake and then begin your treatment with acamprosate.
+Acamprosate, though, works best after you’ve quit drinking entirely.
+At Workit Health, our clinicians can support you as you taper your alcohol intake.
+Then once you have stopped drinking, you can begin treatment with acamprosate.

 Antabuse (disulfiram) is a medication that causes you to get sick when you consume alcohol.
 Antabuse acts as a physical deterrent, but doesn’t assist in the management of cravings.
 Campral works to reduce cravings and mental discomfort that may cause you to drink in the first place.